Dear TexCare, #1mybookmark

 Dear TexCare,

-My husband doesn't usually notice much what he's on.
-But 2-3 weeks ago I bought a bottle of TexCare Cottonwash, which I have washed with since.
-So yesterday, when he was putting on his sweatshirt, asking why I had bought a new one.
-I then tell him that it was washed in TexCare, and he would hardly believe that it was a detergent that had made the color nice again.
-Sincerely, S.P.
-Roskilde Hej TexCare, I have received a black spot from my bike chain on my new jacket, which I have only used a few times.
-The dry cleaner says they can't get it off, can your stain remover take it off?
+My husband doesn't usually notice what he's wearing.
+But 2-3 weeks ago, I bought a bottle of TexCare Cottonwash and have been using it ever since.
+Then yesterday, as he was putting on his sweatshirt, he asked why I had bought a new one.
+I told him it had been washed in TexCare, and he almost didn't believe that a detergent could restore the color so well.
+Kind regards, S.P.
+Roskilde.
+Hi TexCare, I've got a black spot from my bicycle chain on my new jacket, which I've only worn a few times.
+The dry cleaner says they can't remove it.
+Can your stain remover get it off?

 |

-ANSWER: Black cycling oil is some of the worst as it is not just oil.
-The black is iron shavings worn by the bike chain.
-The oil will TexCare Stain Remover dissolve, but then try to remove the iron shavings with a tube of Rust Remover, which is available from Matas.
-If after the first attempt the stain disappears slightly, repeat the process.
-Simply rinse the place with water between the experiments.
+ANSWER: Black bicycle oil is one of the worst, as it's not just oil.
+The black stuff is iron filings worn off the bicycle chain.
+TexCare Stain Remover will dissolve the oil, but then try removing the iron filings with a tube of Rust Remover, which is available at Matas (pharmacy).
+If the stain disappears a little after the first attempt, repeat the process.
+Just rinse the area with water between attempts.
 PS.
-The sorry has called TexCare and announced that the stain is gone, so now she is not too bad anymore...
-Dear TexCare, a broken pen that had been sitting in a shirt pocket on a white shirt, and caused a large sticky blue spot.
-Was completely removed with TexCare Spot Remover..
+The annoyed person has called TexCare and reported that the stain is gone, so she's not annoyed anymore...
+Dear TexCare, A broken pen, which had been in a shirt pocket on a white shirt, and caused a large sticky blue stain.
+Was completely removed with TexCare Stain Remover.

 |